Sponsors

 Scientists in the College are seeking solutions to the agricultural and ecological problems of our time by conducting basic and applied research focusing on cross-cutting thematic areas.

 In February 2017, a university-wide effort to promote the study of microbiomes led to the creation of a center for Microbiome Research.
-The goal of the Microbiome Center is to support transformative, interdisciplinary research in microbiomes by fostering long-term working relationships while simultaneously providing infrastructure and resources needed for increasing diversity and breadth of interdisciplinary microbiome research at Penn State.
+The goal of the One Health Microbiome Center is to support transformative, interdisciplinary research in microbiomes by fostering long-term working relationships while simultaneously providing infrastructure and resources to support transformative, interdisciplinary microbiome scholarship locally, nationally, and worldwide.

 Pennsylvania State University and the Phytobiomes Alliance